-We’ve been celebrating the Wattle for different reasons over the last century, and this year for the first time on Monday 31 August, Brisbane is lighting up in yellow the Victoria and Story Bridges, and on Tuesday 1 September the Kurilpa Bridge to celebrate National Wattle Day, however, it wasn’t until 1 September 1992 that our National Day has been celebrated together in all of Australia’s States and Territories, before then, it was recognised on different days between July (in Queensland) and September depending on its peak flowering season.
+We’ve been celebrating the Wattle for different reasons over the last century, and in 2020 for the first time, Brisbane is lighting up in yellow to celebrate National Wattle Day, however, it wasn’t until 1 September 1992 that our National Day has been celebrated together in all of Australia’s States and Territories, before then, it was recognised on different days between July (in Queensland) and October depending on its peak flowering season.

 So, with the start of the Australian spring on the first of September, wear a sprig of the flowers and leaves to celebrate the day with us.
 Alternatively, you could go all out and decorate your car in blooms as they did in Brisbane a century ago.